 HOW WE STORE INFORMATION WE COLLECT

 Areas of this website that collect your Identifiable Information use industry standard secure socket layer encryption (SSL); however, to take advantage of this your browser must support encryption protection.
-Carefinder will take physical, technical and organizational measures in accordance with industry standards to protect your Personal Information from loss, misuse, unauthorized access, disclosure, alteration or destruction.
-However, Carefinder cannot guarantee the security of information on or transmitted via the Internet.
+Pathpoint will take physical, technical and organizational measures in accordance with industry standards to protect your Personal Information from loss, misuse, unauthorized access, disclosure, alteration or destruction.
+However, Pathpoint cannot guarantee the security of information on or transmitted via the Internet.
 Users are solely responsible for protecting their passwords, limiting access to their computers, and signing out of the Website after their sessions.